 Why is our education system organised the way it is?
 How can schools best prepare children for their future lives?
 Is it a school’s job to teach children right from wrong?

-Through Education Studies, you’ll explore a range of disciplinary perspectives and other contemporary debates in education.
+Through Education Studies, you’ll explore these and other questions from a range of disciplinary perspectives.
 Drawing on philosophy, sociology, history, psychology and politics, you’ll consider issues such as the role that gender can play in a child’s journey through education, the way education differs across national contexts, and how people learn in out-of-school settings such as museums, galleries and theatres.

 Real world projects - You’ll have access to EdLab, our enterprise and engagement facility, where you’ll work on real community projects.